 That rustic, power-based weapon can hardly be called elegant.
 Thus, the old hunters’ hunts were grisly, their form stained in black and red blood.

 Hunter emblem that the workshop once issued.
-Proof of beast hunt hunters recognized by the workshop.
+Proof of a beast hunt hunter recognized by the workshop.

 There is no longer a workshop and no organization to seek proof, but the messengers of the water basin alone will find meaning in it.
 It seems that there are things that should only be entrusted to hunters with an emblem.